Henry Hazlitt: Early accomplishments

-To the Socialist this evil is the capitalistic system; to the prohibitionist it is intemperance; to the feminist it is the subjection of women; to the clergyman it is the decline of religion; to Andrew Carnegie it is war; to the staunch Republican it is the Democratic Party, and so on, ad infinitum.

-I, too, have a pet little evil, to which in more passionate moments I am apt to attribute all the others.
-This evil is the neglect of thinking.
-And when I say thinking I mean real thinking, independent thinking, hard thinking.

 Military service

 During World War I, he served in the Army Air Service.
 While residing in Brooklyn, he enlisted in New York City on February 11, 1918, and served with the Aviation Section of the Signal Enlisted Reserve Corps until July 9, 1918.
 He was then in Princeton, New Jersey, at the US School of Military Aeronautics until October 22, when he was sent to AS Camp Dick in Dallas, Texas, for a few weeks until November 7, and he was honorably discharged from service with the rank of private first class on December 12, 1918.
 He returned to New York, residing at Washington Square Park for many years.